-The Irish Institute for Catholic Studies runs a popular Lunchtime Lecture Series and as well as evening Guest dLectures.
-Stay updated with our 2019-2020 schedule of free public events at the IICS Twitter page.
+The Irish Institute for Catholic Studies runs a popular public lecture series on Microsoft Teams.
+Stay updated with our 2021-2022 schedule of free public events on the IICS Twitter page.

 If you wish to sign up for our mailing list, please email our Research Assistant at: Carleigh.Garcia@mic.ul.ie